 Now we just add up the prior calculated present values, which gives us a net present value of negative $189.6T.
 Note: for the calculation of the present values a discount rate of 5.1% has been used (the USG's cost of capital over the next 75yrs, per their own model's assumptions).

 To provide a point of reference, Credit Suisse calculated total global wealth at $280T as of 2017.
-The world would have to sell 68% of its assets today, to close out the government's shortfall.
+The government shortfall represents 68% of today’s global assets!